Letitia James Net Worth 2024

 • Letitia James's birth date is 1958-10-18

-• Where did Letitia James go to school?
-Letitia James is a graduate of City University of New York, Lehman (BA) Howard University (JD) Columbia University (MPA)
+• Which college/university did Letitia James go to?
+Letitia James went to City University of New York, Lehman (BA) Howard University (JD) Columbia University (MPA)

 FAQ